How to colour artificial leather and plastic - For professionals

-- Rub all surfaces with COLOURLOCK GLD Solvent.
+- Rub all surfaces with COLOURLOCK GLD Solvent ND.
 The surface will turn dull and sticky, which is important for the colour adhesion.

 - Smooth hard plastic, which doesn`t get sticky when cleaned with GLD-Solvent, have to be primed with Plastic Primer.
 This will generate the required adhesion.
 Only spray on a thin layer and start colouring before the stickiness is gone.